JLW-7/numera-calculator/README.md

 ____

 Enjoy calculating with Numera!
-If you like it, please give this repo a star!
+If it helped you, please give this repo a star!